Givelify/google-locations/README.md

 2. Copy the contents of .env.example file and add database credentials and google api key to run this project
 3. Setup a virtual environment
 4. Run 'pip install -r requirements.txt' in terminal
-5. Run the main script using "python main.py" if you want to process multiple GPs in the donee_info table or
+5. Run the main script using "python3 -m app.main"
- - "python main.py --id {ID}" if you want to process a specific GP from donee_info table by providing their ID.
+    - To process specific GPs from the donee_info table, set their IDs in the GP_IDS environment variable.
- - If you want autocomplete check enabled use the additional parameter "--enable_autocomplete" in the command.
-Autocomplete check is disabled by default.
- Examples of ways to run:
- 'python main.py', processes multiple GPs at once 'python main.py --id 479", processes GP with ID 479 'python main.py --id 479 --enable_autocomplete', processes GP with ID 479 while utilizing the autocomplete API 'python main.py --enable_autocomplete' processes multiple GPs at once while utilizing the autocomplete API
+    - To enable the autocomplete check (default: true), set ENABLE_AUTOCOMPLETE=true.
+    - To process only building outlines (default: true), set BUILDING_OUTLINES_ONLY=true.